flee598/starter-hugo-academic/content/authors/admin/_index.md

   - course: MSc in Environmental Science
     institution: University of Auckland
     year: 2015
-  - course: PGDipSci Environmental Science
+  - course: PGDipSci in Environmental Science
     institution: University of Auckland
     year: 2014
-  - course: BSc Ecology and Biodiversity, Minor in Statistics
+  - course: BSc in Ecology and Biodiversity, Minor in Statistics
     institution: University of Victoria, Wellington
     year: 2012